-Concordia to Offer Official Major in First Peoples Studies
+Concordia’s Major in First Peoples Studies Approved by Quebec Government

-After a decade of trying, Concordia University will be able to offer students an official Major in First Peoples Studies, as final approval for its long-sought governmental recognition is pending.
+After a decade of trying, Concordia University will be able to offer students an official Major in First Peoples Studies, its long-sought governmental recognition approved this past summer.

 For the three years Hele’s been at Concordia, the procedure of legitimizing the major has been a back-and-forth with the provincial government, providing clarifications about the program.